alexdlukens/alukens-site-academic/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am a Fourth-year electrical engineering undergraduate currently studying at Illinois Institute of Technology.
-My personal interests include VLSI Design, Digital Logic, and Computer Architecture.
-I am also a student mentor at the Idea Shop Prototyping Lab, which helps students produce meaningful models and designs for use in professional projects for all majors.
+I am a recent Electrical Engineering graduate from Illinois Institute of Technology in Chicago.
+I have now started my career as a Junior Software Engineer at Intelligent Artifacts in the NYC area.
+In my off time, I continue to pursue my passions in Hardware Design using Chisel and FPGA devices.
+In the future I hope to provide a complete GUI to assist users in getting started with the Chipyard SoC Design framework.

 Check out my [resumé](media/resume.pdf)